VRCFury/vrcfury.com/docs/70-technical/fixes.md

   * VRCFury patches Mono to prevent this issue from occurring to the VRCSDK and other plugins using Assembly.GetName()
 * Unity throws a NullReferenceException in "UnityEditor.Graphs.Edge.WakeUp" when reloading scripts if an empty animator has been open recently
   * VRCFury fixes this unity bug and prevents the error
+* Unity reloads all scripts and scenes when entering play mode
+  * VRCFury automatically disables play mode domain reload and scene reload, which greatly speeds up entering play mode, and is (at this point) compatible with basically all unity plugins
+* Mesh data optimization takes FOREVER during avatar uploads, and is not a required process
+  * Mesh data optimization removes unused UV channels from meshes if it determines the UVs are unused by all attached shaders
+  * The duration of this process scales with the number and complexity of shaders used.
+Since poiyomi creates a unique shader for each material, this complexity grows extremely fast.
+  * Unused UV channels are already quite rare (why would a model have them if they are not used?), and an entire UV channel is only half the size of one single blendshape.
+  * VRCFury automatically disables this optimizer to massively speed up avatar builds

 ## AudioLink